-2.4 Input and output files and formats
+Input and output files and formats

-The annotated reference genome must be in GenBank format.
-SNPPar assumes the reference is circular (for the purpose of reporting relative position of intergenic SNPs), and ignores any CDS that are split across the origin.
+The reference genome used to call SNPs should be provided in GenBank format.
+It must be annotated, as this is essential to infer the function of the SNPs.
+SNPPar assumes the reference sequence is circular (for the purpose of reporting relative position of intergenic SNPs), and ignores any CDS that are split across the origin.
 The input tree must be rooted, bifurcating and in Newick format, with branch lengths expressed in substitutions per site.
 SNPs can be input in two ways: (i) a multi-FASTA concatenated alignment of SNP alleles (FASTA headers being sample names that match exactly the tip names in the input tree) plus a list indicating the coordinates of SNPs relative to the reference genome (one SNP coordinate per line, in the order in which SNP alleles appear in the alignment); or (ii) a comma-separated SNP allele table, with SNPs in rows (column 1 indicating the SNP coordinates, relative to the reference genome) and samples in columns (column headings being sample names that match exactly the tip names of the input tree).

 Primary outputs are an annotated list of all mutation events and their coding effects, an annotated list of just those mutation events found at homoplasic SNP positions, and two tree files in which nodes are labelled with identifiers and mutation event counts (total SNPs and homoplasic SNPs).
-One tree file is in NEXUS format, compatible with visualisation in FigTree (http://tree.bio.ed.ac.uk/software/figtree/) or iTOL29; the other contains the same data but in extended Newick format, suitable for use with the R package ggtree30.
+One tree file is in NEXUS format, compatible with visualization in FigTree (http://tree.bio.ed.ac.uk/software/figtree/) or iTOL [29], while the other contains the same data but in extended Newick format, suitable for use with the R package ggtree [30].
 Internal node sequences are also output as multi-FASTA alignments.
 All program events are recorded to a time-stamped log file, including any relevant warnings (e.g. split gene in GenBank reference) or critical errors (e.g. providing FASTA alignment, but not the SNP position list).